Semitoric Families on Pentagon Spaces: Abstract

 \section{Abstract}

 Semitoric systems are a special type of 4-dimensional integrable system where one of the functions is the moment map of a Hamiltonian $S^1$-action.
-These systems were classified by Pelayo and V{\~u} Ng\d{o}c, but there are not many explicit examples.
+While their classification is well understood thanks to the work of Pelayo and V{\~u} Ng\d{o}c, relatively few explicit examples are known.
 Recently, Le Floch and Palmer introduced semitoric transition families in which a singular point transitions between elliptic-elliptic type and focus-focus type as the parameter varies.
-In this paper, we construct semitoric transition families on pentagon spaces by interpolating two semitoric systems of toric type.
-More specifically, we show that there exists a unique singular point that changes from elliptic-elliptic type to focus-focus type and back to elliptic-elliptic type as the parameter varies.
+In this paper, we construct new semitoric transition families on pentagon spaces by interpolating two semitoric systems of toric type.
+More precisely, we exhibit semitoric transition families, each with at least one transition point, on pentagon spaces of different diffeotypes, all defined by the same explicit interpolation formula.